Exaga/local-slackwarearm-repo/README.md

 ######################################################################
 ```

-Then RUN the script and/or put it in a crontab...
+Then RUN the script periodically and/or put it in a crontab...

 #EOF<*>